-Before unloading the catalyst from the reactor, it is possible to take samples with the Probacat technology offered by Petroval.
-It can be used to either determine a metals contamination vertical profile, or to identify preferential paths within the reactor bed.
+Before unloading the catalyst from the reactor, it is possible to take samples with the Probacat technology offered by Petroval (a company part of the Eurecat group).
+It is based on the use of a simple, robust, user-friendly vertical core sampler using a pneumatic device (with inert gas or compressed air).

+It can be used to either determine a metals contamination vertical profile (example : Figure 4), or to identify preferential paths within the reactor bed.
+Sampling in drums or containers is also possible.